Over 50 Years of Family Medicine and Community Health

 Share your family medicine story

-For the Department of Family Medicine and Community Health’s 50th Anniversary, we want to hear your most memorable story about family medicine!
+For the Department of Family Medicine and Community Health’s 50th Anniversary year, we want to hear your most memorable story about family medicine!
 Perhaps it’s the wildest night on call as a resident, a special connection with a patient, or the feeling you had when your first study was published.
 Your story could be featured on our website or social media channels!